haskell-perf/graphs/results/TIME.md

 SUMMARY:

  * Containers was the fastest 10 times

- * Fgl was the fastest 2 times
+ There was 2 ex-aequo

 ABSTRACT:
 (Based on an average of the ratio between largest benchmarks)

- * Containers was 67.94 times faster than Alga
+ * Containers was 70.64 times faster than Alga
- * Fgl was 17.66 times faster than Alga
+ * Fgl was 15.72 times faster than Alga
- * Hash-Graph was 15.80 times faster than Alga
+ * Hash-Graph was 11.81 times faster than Alga

 ## vertexList